A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Why compare Ringbooker to a traditional answering service?

-Because some owners are really deciding between live receptionist coverage and an AI-led booking recovery model.
+Because many owners are deciding between live receptionist coverage and an AI-led booking recovery model.
+That decision should be made with real cost data in front of them, not just feature lists.

 Is the cost structure usually different?